DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

-readOnly? | boolean | Specifies whether the appointment form is read-only. fullSize | boolean | Specifies whether the command layout is full-size. disableSaveButton? | boolean | Specifies whether to disable the Save button. hideDeleteButton? | boolean | Specifies whether to hide the DeleteButton. onCommitButtonClick | () => void | An event raised when the Commit button is clicked.
+readOnly? | boolean | Specifies whether the appointment form is read-only. fullSize | boolean | Specifies whether the command layout is full-size. disableSaveButton? | boolean | Specifies whether to disable the Save button. hideDeleteButton? | boolean | Specifies whether to hide the Delete button. onCommitButtonClick | () => void | An event raised when the Commit button is clicked.
 The event handler should commit appointment changes. onCancelButtonClick | () => void | An event raised when the Cancel button is clicked.
 The event handler should close the appointment form. onDeleteButtonClick | () => void | An event raised when the Delete button is clicked.
 The event handler should delete an appointment.